xiaochun888/CppUnitTestExpress/README.md

 1. No configuration, just a header file.
 2. No concept to learn, no heavy documentation.
 3. No test macro, so no pitfall of macro possible.
-4. Neither graphic interface nor extern library, but extensible easily.
+4. Neither graphic interface nor extern library, so no additional runtime overhead and overload.
 5. Auto-registration, auto-grouping in compile-time.

 ## Assertions: